Dr. Barbara Pringle

 Barbara and Murray now live in Kaiapoi, within walking distance of the clinic, and walk their three dogs, Nitro, Jack and Willow, regularly along the many great tracks and beaches in the Waimak area.

-She also enjoys gardening, walking and biking, quiet times in the Sounds, and lots of fun with grandchildren Flynn and Olivia.
+She also enjoys gardening, walking and biking, quiet times in the Sounds, and lots of fun with grandchildren Flynn, Olivia, Lachie and Sylvester.

 Dr. Murray Pringle

-Murray graduated from Massey University in 1976 and has worked his entire career in Canterbury except for a 2 year surgical residency at the University of Melbourne Veterinary School in 1979/81.
-He gained his postgraduate MACVSc qualification in small animal surgery in 1981 and was also an examiner for this qualification for 10 years.
+Murray graduated from Massey University in 1976 and has worked his entire career in Canterbury, except for a 2 year surgical residency at the University of Melbourne Veterinary School in 1979/81.
+He gained his postgraduate MACVSc qualification in Small Animal Surgery in 1981 and was also an examiner for this qualification for 10 years.
 Murray's areas of veterinary interests and skills therefore revolve around things surgical (orthopedic and soft tissue).
 Together with Dave Marshall, Murray successfully performed the first canine prosthetic hip implantation (hip replacement) in New Zealand in 1983.
-Murray and Barbara established the Kaiapoi clinic in 1993.
+Murray and Barbara established the Marshall & Pringle Petmed Kaiapoi clinic in 1993.

-Murray has two daughters, Donna and Nikki, grandchildren Flynn and Olivia, and dogs Nitro, Jack and Willow.
-His interests include boating & fishing, vegetable gardening, walking the dogs , music and cooking
+Murray has two daughters, Donna and Nikki, grandchildren Flynn, Olivia, Lachie and Sylvester, and dogs Nitro, Jack and Willow.
+His interests include boating & fishing, vegetable gardening, walking the dogs, music and cooking.

 Dr. Donna Pringle

 Donna graduated with distinction from Massey University in 2005, initially working in a busy companion animal practice in Wellington.
-She moved back to Christchurch following the February 2011 earthquakes to volunteer with the Farmy Army and provide assistance and relief work cover for several practices around Christchurch, including Marshall and Pringle Kaiapoi.
-She has been working with the team at Petmed on a permanent basis since 2012.
+She moved back to Christchurch following the February 2011 earthquakes to volunteer with the Farmy Army.
+Providing assistance and relief veterinary work cover for several practices around Christchurch, including Marshall & Pringle Petmed.
+She has been working with us now on a permanent basis since 2012.

 Donna enjoys travelling and has incorporated her work skills into several holidays, taking part in aid programmes in various countries including Nicaragua and Thailand.